Hans Krebs (Wehrmacht general): Early life and education

 Krebs was born in Helmstedt.
 He volunteered for service in the Imperial German Army in 1914, becoming an officer in 1915.
-Krebs spoke fluent Russian.

-Career
+Military career

 In 1931, Krebs worked in the Defence Ministry, where he maintained contacts with the Red Army in the context of joint military exercises conducted by the two countries.
-Krebs held strong antisemitic and anti-Communist views, as evidenced by his description of the members of the Soviet military delegation that visited Berlin in 1932: "a sly and cunning Jew,... [and] a Jewish half-breed ... insincere, with a suspicious and treacherous nature, apparently a fanatic Communist."
+Krebs held strong antisemitic and anti-communist views, as evidenced by his description of the members of a Soviet military delegation that visited Berlin in 1932: "a sly and cunning Jew ... [and] a Jewish half-breed ... insincere, with a suspicious and treacherous nature, apparently a fanatic Communist."

-In 1936, Krebs was posted to the German embassy in Moscow as acting military attaché; he held this position up to the invasion of the Soviet Union.
-As such, he played a role in the Wehrmacht's faulty intelligence into the capabilities of the Red Army.
+In 1936, Krebs was posted to the German embassy in Moscow as a military attaché; he held this position up to the invasion of the Soviet Union.
+As such, he played a role in the Wehrmacht's faulty intelligence regarding the capabilities of the Red Army.

+He held the position of deputy military attaché in 1941.
+On 1 May 1941, the German military delegation, including Krebs and Ernst August Köstring, attended the Soviet military parade in Moscow in honour of International Workers' Day.

 World War II

-During World War II, Krebs reached the position of chief of staff of various army groups.
+During World War II, Krebs had various staff positions.
 While serving on the Eastern Front, Krebs was promoted to the rank of Generalmajor when Chief of Staff of the 9th Army in February 1942.
 In March 1943, he was made Chief of Staff of Army Group Centre.
 In April 1943, he was promoted to Generalleutnant and became a General of Infantry in August 1944.
 Krebs served as Chief of Staff of Army Group B on the Western Front from September 1944 to February 1945, when he was appointed Deputy Chief of the Army General Staff.